Campaigns

 "Campaigns" vs "Collections"

 Aidelly has media_collections for grouping uploaded media.
-Campaigns are a different concept — routing-group for posts, not a grouping for assets.
+Campaigns are a different concept — a reporting group for posts, not a grouping for assets.
 Don't conflate them.

 Step 4 — Edit or close